 Culantro is a tropical perennial herb that is native to Mexico, Central and South America and Puerto Rico.
 The leaf is green with long jagged edges (spiny).
-The culantro has a strong aromatic scent.
-The Taíno Indians cultivated the culantro in Puerto Rico.
-Therefore, it is an integral part of the Puerto Rican cookery.
-The other Spanish term frequently used for culantro in Puerto Rico is “recao.”
+This herb has a strong aromatic scent.
+The Taíno Indians cultivated this aromatic herb in Puerto Rico.
+Therefore, it is an integral part of the Puerto Rican cookery especially when preparing our puréed condiment – Sofrito.
+The other Spanish term frequently used for culantro is “recao.”

-You can purchase the culantro at the Latin Market or learn How to Grow Culantro.
+You can purchase the culantro at the Latin Market or you can learn How to Grow Culantro.

 Cilantro and culantro are cousins with similar flavors while shaped differently.
 However, the culantro has a stronger flavor and aromatic scent.
-There were no Latin markets when my parents came to the United States; therefore, they substituted for the culantro with cilantro.
+There were no Latin markets when my parents came to the United States; therefore, they substituted with cilantro.

 If a recipes calls for both the culantro and the cilantro and you are unable to purchase the culantro, then increase the amount of cilantro for said recipe.